renovatebot/renovate/docs/usage/gitlab-bot-security.md

 ## Risks of hosting a Renovate GitLab app/bot/service

 With GitLab's current security model, we find the risks of running a _public_ bot service like Renovate are too high.
-Therefore we stopped hosting Renovate on GitLab, and are waiting for a better security model.
+Therefore, we stopped hosting Renovate on GitLab, and are waiting for a better security model.

 You should remember that when accounts are invited into projects or groups on GitLab, acceptance happens automatically.
 This was a useful feature to leverage for a shared service.

-If you are running a self-hosted Renovate service, we recommend you:
+If you're running a self-hosted Renovate service, we recommend you:

 - Run a shared service only within projects which have shared visibility/security within the users, or which have a low risk that a user would try to gain access to a private project they don't otherwise have access to
 - If running with `autodiscover`, also configure a value for `autodiscoverFilter` so that the bot can't be invited to projects or groups you don't intend